 In our 3-4 week summer program held from May end to June end, we offer undergraduate courses with a focus on entrepreneurship and business.
 Pack your bags and enjoy experiential learning with quizzes and case studies as well as exciting sports and leisure opportunities such as hiking, swimming, zip-lining or simply going for a relaxed stroll along the river Inn.

-Note: Owing to the current COVID-19 situation the MCI summer program may be offered online
+Note: Owing to the current COVID-19 situation the MCI summer program 2021 will be offered online